 Aromatherapy massage is a popular way of using essential oils because it works in several ways at the same time.
 Your skin absorbs essential oils and you also breathe them in.
 Plus, you experience the physical therapy of the massage itself.What happens during an aromatherapy session?

 Professional aromatherapists, nurses, physical therapists, pharmacists, and massage therapists can provide topical or inhaled aromatherapy treatment.
 Only specially trained professionals can provide treatment that involves taking essential oils by mouth.

-Several clinical studies suggest that when essential oils (particularly rose, lavender, and frankincense) were used by qualified midwives, pregnant women felt less anxiety and fear, had a stronger sense of well being, and had less need for pain medications during delivery.
+Several clinical studies suggest that when essential oils (particularly rose, lavender, and frankincense) were used by qualified midwives, pregnant women felt less anxiety and fear, had a stronger sense of wellbeing, and had less need for pain medications during delivery.
 Many women also report that peppermint oil relieves nausea and vomiting during labor.
 Similarly, preliminary studies suggest aromatherapy may be an effective approach for post-operative nausea.
 Other studies suggest aromatherapy in conjunction with massage can help reduce symptoms of colic in infants.

-In one study, Neroli oil helped reduce blood pressure and preprocedure anxiety among people undergoing a colonoscopy.
+In one study, Neroli oil helped reduce blood pressure and preprocedural anxiety among people undergoing a colonoscopy.

-In test tubes, chemical compounds from some essential oils have shown antibacterial and anti fungal properties.
+In test tubes, chemical compounds from some essential oils have shown antibacterial and antifungal properties.
 Some evidence also suggests that citrus oils may strengthen the immune system and that peppermint oil may help with digestion.
-Fennel, aniseed, sage, and clary sage have estrogen like compounds, which may help relieve symptoms of premenstrual syndrome and menopause.
+Fennel, aniseed, sage, and clary sage have estrogen-like compounds, which may help relieve symptoms of premenstrual syndrome (PMS) and menopause.
 However, human studies are lacking.